l-lin/angular-datatables/demo/src/assets/docs/extensions/fixedcolumns/source-ts-dtv2.md

 })
 export class FixedColumnsExtensionComponent implements OnInit {

-  pageTitle = 'DataTables Fixed Columns extension';
-  mdIntro = 'assets/docs/extensions/fixedcolumns/intro.md';
-  mdInstall = 'assets/docs/extensions/fixedcolumns/installation.md';
-  mdHTML = 'assets/docs/extensions/fixedcolumns/source-html.md';
-  mdTS = 'assets/docs/extensions/fixedcolumns/source-ts.md';
-  mdTSV2 = 'assets/docs/extensions/fixedcolumns/source-ts-dtv2.md';

-  // Unfortunately this still requires `any` due to types issue in fixedcolumns
+  // Unfortunately this still requires `any` due to "types" issues in fixedcolumns
   dtOptions: any = {};

   ngOnInit(): void {